 The CTBC organization itself, run by a volunteer board, was created in 2014 because Sanghamitta wished to see the teachings of this tradition continue to be easily available in the Bow Valley.
 To this end, she has offered her home to become a vihara (monastic residence) for Theravada monastics, under the auspices of the CTBC.
-This became a reality June 1, 2020.
-For six months Ajahn Subharo was in residence.
-From April 20, 2022 until July 14, 2022 Ayya Brahmavara was in residence.
-Ayya Ahimsa will join us as our Resident Nun on December 11, 2022.
+This became a reality Dec 11, 2022 when Ayya Ahimsa arrived as our resident nun.

 The mission of the Canmore Theravada Buddhist Community (CTBC) monastery is twofold: CTBC is firstly committed to providing support to its four long term residents and secondly to the wider Buddhist community of practitioners and supporters.